 Gailen David

 Gailen David draws on years of experience in the travel industry to highlight the vital connection between aviation professionals and the travelers who rely on them.
 Understanding that the well-being and success of aviation workers are key to creating better travel experiences, Gailen is dedicated to advocating for their careers while helping his fellow travelers navigate the skies safely and comfortably.
+At the same time, he is committed to preserving the rich history of commercial aviation, ensuring that the legacy of air travel is accessible to future generations.

 Early Career and Inspiration